RazanGhzouli/Behavior-Trees-in-Action/scripts/README.md

 ## Instruction for running GitHub minning script and the automatic metric calculation script
 There are two way to run these scripts depending on the host machine settings:
-1. If you have a running jupyter notebook on your machine then run the application and move the scripts (BT_mining_script.ipynb and composite_node_counting.ipynb) in notebooks folder to your jupyter working directory.
+1. If you have a running jupyter notebook on your machine then run the application and move the scripts (BT-mining-script.ipynb and composite-node-counting.ipynb) in notebooks folder to your jupyter working directory.
 2. If you do not have jupyter notebook on your machine, then follow the "Instruction for running docker image" section.

 ## Instruction for running docker image ##

 ## prerequisite ##

-1. Docker (can be installed using the following link https://docs.docker.com/get-docker/)
+• Docker (can be installed using the following link https://docs.docker.com/get-docker/)
+• Your GitHub token to run the mine script (https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+• The following instructions are for Windows users.
+They might be applied to Linux users as well, but I didn't test them on a Linux machine.

 ## Running docker ##
 1. After installing docker, open docker for desktop.